Love Buzz: Legacy

+In 2004, the original song was sampled in The Prodigy's song the "Phoenix", on the album Always Outnumbered, Never Outgunned.

 In 2012, a Dutch episode of Classic Recordings about Shocking Blue's album At Home featured a rare interview with guitar player Robbie van Leeuwen and clips of Nirvana's live performance of the song at the Paradiso, Amsterdam.
-Klaasje van der Wal was proud of the fact that Krist Novoselic once called him a bass god in a blog, while it was said that Van Leeuwen was informed about the Nirvana cover during a visit to Hilversum in the Netherlands.
+Shocking Blue bassist Klaasje van der Wal was proud of the fact that Nirvana bassist Krist Novoselic once called him a bass god in a blog, while it was said that Van Leeuwen was informed about the Nirvana cover during a visit to Hilversum in the Netherlands.
 Apparently, he had listened to Bleach in a shop, returned it to his friend without having purchased the album and explained that he did not buy it because he thought the cover was inferior.

 As the "Love Buzz" single was released in November 1988, Nirvana were announced in their first year of eligibility as being part of the 2014 class of inductees into the Rock and Roll Hall of Fame on 17 December 2013.
 In 2017, to mark what would have been Kurt Cobain's 50th birthday, the Phonographic Performance Limited released a list of the top twenty most played Nirvana songs on the TV and radio in the UK in which "Love Buzz" was ranked at number fourteen.

 In February, 2021, it was reported that a Nirvana "Love Buzz" single that sold for $3,998.99 was the 99th most expensive item ever sold on the Discogs website.
 In August, 2021, Nirvana's "Love Buzz" topped Ultimate Guitar's list of the Top 10 Grunge Covers that Beat the Originals.
 In December 2022, a "Love Buzz" single sold at auction for £2,600 in the United Kingdom.

-Other cover versions

-The track has also been covered by Hatcham Social on the free EP Party, released in 2008.
-A club mix of "Love Buzz" was released on Saint Thomas Records in 2009 by the Dallas psychedelic band Lithium X-Mas as a CD single.
-British/German singer/songwriter Anika covered "Love Buzz" on her 2013 self-titled EP.

-In 2018, Israeli musician Itay Burg released an electro ethnic rock version in Hebrew on his album Katan Bamaarechet.

-Italian band Veeblefetzer included a version of "Love Buzz" on their album More in 2019.

-Sampling

-The original Shocking Blue version was sampled in the song "Phoenix" by Liam Howlett of The Prodigy on the 2004 album Always Outnumbered, Never Outgunned.

-Elements of the original song were also sampled for the track "Kitty Box" by Lil' Kim, on her 2005 album The Naked Truth.

-Hip hop artist k-os also sampled the track in the song "Uptown GirL" from the album Yes! in 2009.

-The song was sampled by the Danish rap group Malk De Koijn, in the song "5 øres ting" from the 2011 release Toback to the Fromtime.

-The Shocking Blue version was sampled by Necro for the title track on his 2010 album Die!.
+In April 2025, Nirvana's version of Love Buzz was featured on season 2 episode 1 of the HBO series The Last of Us.